Columbus Child Custody Lawyer

 Child Custody & Unmarried Parents

 With so many babies being born to single parents each year in Franklin County, divorce is not the only context for establishing child custody.
 The County believes that parents should share custody if it is in the best interest of the child, and unwed fathers can file motions for child custody and rights to parenting time.

 Richard L. Morris Co., L.P.A. has been helping single or divorcing parents establish child custody for the over 30 years.
-The initial consultation is free, and there is no obligation to you.
 To schedule a visit, call us at 614-656-4252.